sighupio/getting-started/distro-on-vms/README.md

         type: calico
 ```

-In this piece of configuration, we are choosing to install Calico as CNI (Container Network Interface) in our cluster from the `module-networking` core module.
+In this piece of configuration, we are choosing to install Calico as CNI (Container Network Interface) in our cluster from the `networking` core module.

 #### Ingress core module